Abberley Hall: History

 Throughout the medieval period, the estate on which Abberley Hall stands was a possession of the de Toeni family of Elmley Castle, Worcestershire.
 A 'chief messuage' was mentioned in 1309, and Habington says that "Abberley seemethe to have byn of owld the principall seat of the Lord Thony in this shyre".
 In the 1530s, Leland referred to a castle at Abberley, but there is no other evidence the house was more than a manor house.
 King Henry VIII gave the estate to his page of the privy chamber, Walter Walsh, in 1531, and the house descended in that family to William Walsh, the poet and critic (died 1708), from whom it passed by marriage to the Bromleys.
 Nothing is known of the house prior to the publication of a drawing in Treadway Russell Nash's History of Worcestershire which shows a three-storey house with a five-bay centre, single-bay projecting wings, a prominent cupola, and a door with a broken segmental pediment.
 This may date from William Walsh's ownership (1682–1708) or that of his successor, Francis Bromley (1708–c.
 1740).
 An irregular wing suggests that the early 18th-century appearance was due to the remodelling of the previous house rather than a new build.
 When Bromley died in the 1830s, leaving seven daughters and no son, his executors decided to sell the estate, which comprised less than 800 acre and was heavily encumbered by debts.

 The old house was in very poor repair, and the purchaser in 1836, John Lewis Moilliet, pulled it down and employed Samuel Daukes to build an Italianate replacement; this was Daukes' first major country house commission.
 Moilliet died in 1845 and that Christmas his new house burned down.
 Moilliet's widow and son promptly employed Daukes to rebuild the house in 1846–49 on the old foundations and apparently to the original design.
 The house was extended and redecorated internally by J P St Aubyn for a later owner, John Joseph Jones, an Oldham cotton magnate, in about 1883.
 James Lamb of Manchester produced furniture for the interiors.
 The house has neoclassical interiors, somewhat altered by St Aubyn, who introduced a series of black chimneypieces.
 The top of the belvedere on the house was removed in 1962, and a Brutalist house for the headmaster was attached to the garden front, c.
 1970–75.

 A park was referred to as early as 1280, and Habington in the 17th century mentions "a park on a mighty hill".
 In 1836, it contained 192 acre.
 St Aubyn also built a clock tower (now Grade II* listed) in the grounds in 1883–85, and the main entrance lodge.
 The North Lodge and estate buildings are by John Douglas, c.
 1888, although an earlier lodge is referred to in 1753.

-As a school, Abberley Hall has won much acclaim, with The Good Schools Guide calling it "A delight."
+As a school, Abberley Hall had won much acclaim, with The Good Schools Guide calling it "A delight" but closed in mid 2023 owing to financial difficulties.